dcrow0/dcrow0.github.io/content/correcting_atom_loss.md

 ## Simulations

 To study the effect of atom loss on QEC, I performed simulations of surface code memory experiments in the presence of atom loss.
 The stabilizer computations were performed using [Stim](https://github.com/quantumlib/Stim) and decoding was performed using [PyMatching](https://github.com/oscarhiggott/PyMatching).
 The results below use a standard depolarizing error model on 1Q and 2Q gates, SPAM error, and per-round idle error.
 All error mechanisms occur with equal probability.
 For simulations with loss, atom loss occurs per circuit timestep with the same probability.
+In the plot below notice the minimal effect of atom loss on threshold, and the parallel slopes for corresponding lossy and lossless curves.

 <img src="/assets/img/math/lossy_and_lossless.png" width="800"/>